YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 For more information on enabling a region to invoke an Instance Freeze on custom errors, refer to the -INST_FREEZE_ON_ERROR section of “SET”.

-For more information on Instance Freeze, refer to “Instance Freeze”.
+For more information on Instance Freeze, refer to `“Instance Freeze” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#instance-freeze>`_.

 *-connectparams=<hard tries>,<hard tries period>, <soft tries period>,<alert time>,<heartbeat period><max heartbeat wait>*